-I started this blog to keep track of my adventure wish-list and log recent treks.
-Trip reports are always helpful when I'm planning for objectives, so I'm hoping to pass my trial-and-error experience forward for the benefit of future groups.
+Trip reports are always helpful when I'm planning objectives, so I'm hoping to pass my trial-and-error learnings forward for the benefit of future groups.
 I'll plan to post a mix of trip reports and primers.
 Enjoy!

 Why "Grizzlies & Avalanches"

 Exploring the backcountry is uniquely rewarding and risky.
-In northwest Wyoming, grizzly encounters and avalanche burials are at the top of my list, along with plenty of other risk factors.
-In each trip report, I'll get into my education and preparation for risks, in addition to writing some topic-specific primers like bear safety, avalanche awareness, backcountry first aid, etc.
+In northwest Wyoming, avalanches and grizzly encounters are at the top of my list, followed closely by rockfall and weather.
+In each trip report, I'll cover education and risk management.
+Plus, I'll try to write some topic-specific primers on bear safety, avalanche awareness, backcountry first aid, etc.

-On top of self-directed education, I've taken Avalanche Level 1 (Avy 1), Avalanche Rescue (Avy Rescue) and Wilderness First Responder (WFR or /wo͝ofər/) courses, since moving out west.
-I highly recommend at least a Wilderness First Aid (WFA) course, even for short excursions into the backcountry.
+On top of self-directed education, I took my Avalanche Level 1, Avalanche Rescue and Wilderness First Responder (WFR or /wo͝ofər/), since moving west.
+I highly recommend at least a Wilderness First Aid, even for short excursions.

 I moved to Jackson Hole, WY, from New York City in September 2020 to pursue a hospitality business concept focused on the future of work: Out Here.
 Like many, I found myself with newfound flexibility following the COVID-19 lockdowns, and inspired by the possibilities of remote work, left investment banking to help companies offer work from incredible locations as a perk for employees.

-Ventures aside, I spent much of my time based in Jackson adventuring in the Greater Yellowstone Ecosytem, which I grew to love from childhood family roadtrips and a college summer working at Canyon Village.
+Ventures aside, I spend my free time based in Jackson adventuring in the Greater Yellowstone Ecosytem, which I grew to love from childhood family roadtrips and a college summer working at Canyon Village in Yellowstone.

 My skis, trail runners and fishing rods collected dust over the seven years leading up to 2020, while I sat behind a desk in Boston and then New York.
 After a case of hiker's knee during the first summer, I realized my body needed a dust-off too.